 Ensure compatibility with the bodywork

-Note: At Vanlife Store, we specialize in vans and converted vans.
+Note: At Vanlife Store, we specialize in vans and Campervans.
 All our windows are therefore compatible with all panel vans (for example Ducato, Master, Crafter, Sprinter, Vito, Transporter, etc.)

 Add practical accessories

-Accessories can greatly improve the comfort and functionality of your window:
+Accessories can significantly improve the comfort and functionality of your window:

-- Integrated mosquito nets: Perfect for ventilating in summer without fearing insects.
+- Integrated mosquito nets: Perfect for ventilating in summer without worrying about insects.

 - Blackout blinds: Ideal for blocking light and preserving your privacy.

-- Rain protection: Recommended for sliding windows exposed to bad weather.
+- Rain protection: Recommended for sliding windows exposed to the elements.

-Main steps for installing or replacing a projecting window for a converted van
+Main steps for installing or replacing a Push window for Campervan

 - Preparation of the work area